kushmilan/TicTacToe/readme.md

 $ git clone https://github.com/kushmilan/TicTacToe.git
 ```

 - Open the whole project in VS-Code.
-Make sure that Java in installed in your system.
-Open src/TicTacToe.java and press right click and click on **run java**.
+Open src/tictactoe/TicTacToe.java and press right click and click on **run java**.
 ![Setup!](/images/7.png "Setup")

+## Pre-requisites

+- VS-Code and a working environment of Java.